JasmeetSinghBali/Java_Orientation/mockWebApp/ReadMe.md

 > ## Model&View in SpringBoot without using servlet request,response objects

-- refer commit 🎈 Model&View useCase without session/req,res object
+- refer commit 🎈 Use Model&View not session or req,res object
 	- grabbing 'myname' as 'name' in request param
 	-To match the request param key if it is passed as
 	- localhost:8080/home?myname=SomeName